calebmeyer/git-links/README.md

 # git-links
 Beta: command names may change, but no commands should disappear

-This package provides a quick way to get a link to any piece of code hosted in github.
+This package provides a quick way to get a link to any piece of code hosted in github or github enterprise.

 ## Install
 `apm install git-links`